Vinsteri/dev-academy-spring-2025-exercise/README.md

     - Deployment to Azure with docker stack deploy✔️
 - Most importantly dark mode ✔️

+## things to improve
+- Search doesn't submit with enter key
+- Limit search to dates only
+- Read secretish values from environment variables
+- issue in the deployment where first query fails when loading the page for the first time.
+- Order negative streak column from 24 -> 0
+- Add ordering option to mobile card view

 # Instructions for running the project

 Project can be run locally with docker-compose or by running the backend and frontend separately.
 The project can also be deployed using docker stack deploy.